 ImageMagick Resampling - When doing it with mpv isn't enough...

-Building a Pipelined CPU Core - An Introduction to Computer Architecture and Digital Design
+Building a RISC-V CPU Core - An introduction to Computer Architecture and Digital Design

 Interning at the Brazilian National Institute for Space Research